top of page

 Relationship & Intimacy Specialist

-Whitney enjoys working with individuals and couples.
-She specializes in couples and relationships, problematic sexual behaviors, sexuality concerns, chronic pain and illness, and betrayal trauma for partners hurt by infidelity.
-Her other areas of expertise and interest include depression, anxiety, identity exploration, body image, women’s health, navigating difficult life transitions, trauma, and healthy communication/boundary setting.
+Whitney enjoys working with both individuals and couples.
+She specializes in trauma therapy, sexuality concerns, chronic illness/pain, and betrayal trauma resulting from infidelity.
+Her other areas of focus include depression, anxiety, identity exploration, body image, women’s health, navigating difficult life transitions, and healthy communication/boundary setting.
 If you are looking to work towards healing in any aspect of your life, she would love to have the opportunity to support you.

 Whitney understands the devastating impact of intimate betrayal and the toll it takes mentally and physically on a hurting partner.
-She knows the excessive rummination, vigilance, and intense range of emotions that follow once relational betrayal is discovered and can provide effective strategies to help you regain your sense of self.
+She knows the excessive rumination, vigilance, and intense range of emotions that follow once relational betrayal is discovered and can provide effective strategies to help you regain your sense of self in the aftermath.
 When working with hurting partners, Whitney uses the Posttraumatic Growth Model for Intimate Betrayal to help alleviate trauma symptoms, manage trauma triggers and reactions, calm obsessive thoughts, create emotional balance, heal core wounds that arise, move through the grief process, connect with your self-worth, and help you regain peace and stability in your life.

 Whitney works remotely to provide HIPAA-compliant telehealth sessions, which means you can attend private and secure sessions from the comfort of home.
-She is available to support clients who live in either Washington or Florida.
+She is currently available to support clients who live in Washington.

 About Whitney